Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Lemon and limes are two of my favorite fruits.
 They have a low-glycemic index.
 They can help to balance your pH levels, are full of vitamin C, and have incredible health benefits.

 One of these health benefits is supporting your liver and gallbladder.
 Lemon juice can support the production of bile and stomach acid.
-The acidity of lemon or lime juice creates cholagogue, which helps bile discharge and helps bile to digest fats, eliminate cholesterol, and remove toxins.
-Lemon and lime juice are incredibly detoxifying, no wonder its part of more detox and gallbladder, liver, or kidney cleansing protocol.
+The acidity of lemon or lime juice creates cholagogue, which helps bile discharge and helps bile digest fats, eliminate cholesterol, and remove toxins.
+Lemon and lime juice are incredibly detoxifying, no wonder it’s part of more detox and gallbladder, liver, or kidney cleansing protocol.

 You can use lemon or lime in a variety of ways.
 I recommend starting your day with a big glass of warm lemon water to promote hydration, kickstart your metabolism, and support your digestion, liver, and gallbladder.
 Add lemon or lime juice to your green juices and smoothies, herbal tea, soups, and dishes.
 I highly recommend my Lemon Detox Soup.
 To learn more about how to use lemon to improve your energy levels and health, read this article.